 Eligibility for Admission

-Complete applications should include a statement of intent pertaining to Women and Gender Studies, two letters of academic reference, and a copy of the graduate application file (including transcripts) from the home graduate degree program.
+Complete applications should include a statement of intent pertaining to Women and Gender Studies, two letters of academic reference, and a copy of the graduate application file (including the admission offer and transcripts) from the home graduate degree program.

 Choose a prospective “home” graduate unit or graduate degree program; consult our list of collaborating programs.
 Apply directly to the appropriate graduate degree program and comply with their application procedures.
 Students will only be accepted into CWGS upon confirmation of their acceptance into the collaborating graduate program.